StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2016-11-14-atom-as-an-elixir-ide.md

 productive with it ASAP.
-When it comes to elixir there were [some](http://amzn.to/2fr9dRw) [good](http://amzn.to/2fr6lUq) [books](http://amzn.to/2fr9ML1) to help me understand it better, I also needed an editor or and IDE that would give me the tools I need without getting in my way.
+When it comes to elixir there were [some](http://amzn.to/2fr9dRw) [good](http://amzn.to/2fr6lUq) [books](http://amzn.to/2fr9ML1) to help me understand it better, but I also needed an editor or and IDE that would give me the necessary tools without getting in my way.

 Here's a list of criteria I had for my editor: